Skin (musician): Personal life

 Skin is openly queer.
 In 2013, she entered into a civil partnership with Christiana Wyly, daughter of American billionaire Sam Wyly.
 The relationship ended in 2015.
 In September 2020, Skin announced her engagement to Rayne Baron.
 They have a daughter, born in 2021.

 In January 2021, Skin assumed the role of Chancellor at Leeds Arts University in Leeds, England.

-Since the United Kingdom European Union membership referendum in 2016, Skin has talked against Brexit and its effect in terms of rise in racism, labour shortage and impoverishment of British culture in numerous interviews.

 She was appointed Officer of the Order of the British Empire (OBE) in the 2021 Birthday Honours for services to music.

+Political views

-After the results of the 2022 Italian election were announced, Skin said that she was disappointed that the Italian people voted for Giorgia Meloni and said that Italy was "sinking towards fascism" once again.
+Since the United Kingdom European Union membership referendum in 2016, Skin has spoken against Brexit and what she sees as its effect in terms of a rise in racism, labour shortages and the impoverishment of British culture in numerous interviews.
+After the results of the 2022 Italian general election were announced, Skin said she was disappointed that the Italian people voted for Giorgia Meloni and that Italy was "sinking towards fascism" once again.